isambard-sc/brics_jupyterhub_envs/README.md

 * `sshHostname`: host name or IP address that JupyterHub should connect to over SSH to run Slurm commands (via [slurmspawner_wrapper](slurmspawner_wrappers-github))
 * `slurmSpawnerWrappersBin`: path to directory containing the `slurmspawner_{sbatch,scancel,squeue}` scripts on the SSH server (typically installed within a Python venv)
-* `condaPrefixDir`: path to the Conda prefix directory for the Conda installation where the Jupyter user environment is installed, e.g. [`jupyter-user-env.yaml`](./brics_slurm/jupyter-user-env.yaml) is installed), used by spawned user jobs to run `jupyterhub-singleuser`
+* `condaPrefixDir`: path to the Conda prefix directory for the Conda installation where the Jupyter user environment is installed (e.g. [`jupyter-user-env.yaml`](./brics_slurm/jupyter-user-env.yaml)), used by spawned user jobs to run `jupyterhub-singleuser`
   * This is the value of the `CONDA_PREFIX` environment variable when the base environment is activated
-* `jupyterDataDir`: path to the Jupyter data directory to be used by spawner user servers, prepended to the [`JUPYTER_PATH` environment variable][jupyter-path-envvar-jupyter-docs] in spawned user jobs
+* `jupyterDataDir`: path to the Jupyter data directory to be used by spawned user servers, prepended to the [`JUPYTER_PATH` environment variable][jupyter-path-envvar-jupyter-docs] in spawned user jobs
   * This can be used to provide [kernelspecs][kernelspecs-jupyter-client-docs] to all notebook users
 * `hubConnectUrl`: URL for user Jupyter servers to connect to the Hub API
   * User servers (e.g. running on compute nodes) must be able to communicate over HTTP to this URL